bkita/backend/README.md

-# Sample Rest API test for jsonplaceholder
+# Sample Rest API tests for jsonplaceholder

 ## Run Automated Tests
 To run the tests use simple maven command: